Dead Heart: Production

-Nick Parsons wrote a script called Dead Heart based on the true story of an aboriginal who killed someone in the 1930s for traditional reasons.
-Parsons was not happy with it but decided to rewrite the story as a play when he attended National Institute of Dramatic Art NIDA.
+Nick Parsons wrote a script called Dead Heart based on the true story of an Aboriginal who killed someone in the 1930s for traditional reasons.
+Parsons was not happy with it but decided to rewrite the story as a play when he attended National Institute of Dramatic Art (NIDA).
 He went up to the outback for five weeks to do research, and the resulting play was very popular.
 Bryan Brown read the original draft and wanted to produce it.

 Awards

 The film gained three Australian Film Institute Awards nominations: "Best Achievement in Sound", "Best Original Music Score" and "Best Screenplay, Adapted".

 The film won the Film Critics Circle of Australia Award for "Best Screenplay".

 Box office

-The movie grossed roughly $A500,000 but was not as successful in the US or UK.
+Dead Heart was not as successful in the US or UK.
+In Australia, it grossed roughly $A500,000.